 Try these add-ins for a delicious Mexican dip recipe:

-- Top with black olives
+- Southwest Style: Layer with black olives and corn.

 You can make this homemade taco dip ahead of time.
 However, if you add all the ingredients and let them sit in the fridge, the tomatoes may get mushy.

 The best way to make this dip ahead is to blend the cream cheese, sour cream, and gluten-free taco seasoning until smooth.
-Then, place in an airtight container and place in the fridge.
+Then, place it in an airtight container and place it in the fridge.

 Before serving, spread the cream cheese base layer on the bottom of a baking dish and top with the vegetables and cheese.

-Storage
+Storage tips

 You can store this cold taco dip in the fridge covered or in an airtight container for up to 3 days.